Philosophy, University of Warwick

 Selected recent conference papers:

-I am currently an Early Career Fellow at the Institute for Advanced Study at the University of Warwick.
+I am a postdoctoral research fellow at the Centre for Research in Ethics and McGill University, Canada.
 I have a PhD in Philosophy from the University of Warwick, a B.Phil. in Philosophy from the University of Oxford, and a BA in Philosophy, Politics, and Economics, also from the University of Warwick.
 Before beginning my doctorate, I worked in food policy for an NGO.